akshatspeaking/AC-JS-data-structure/Ex2-assignment-level-1.md

 ## writeCode

-Follow the instruction and write code just below the instruction.
+Follow the instructions and write code just below the instruction.

 - Create a variable named `character` using `let` and assign a value of blank object to it.